Sreyan88/CompA/README.md

 ```
 test_files_dir_path - Path to the folder which contains audio files and their respective jsons.
 This format can be obtained by using the [audio-dataset](https://github.com/LAION-AI/audio-dataset/tree/main) repo.
 <br>
-class_label_to_idx_file_path - Path to the file which contains class label and its respective index in the format of a python dictionary.
+class_label_to_idx_file_path - Path to the file which contains a class label and its respective index in the format of a Python dictionary.
 These files can be found in `CLAP/class_labels`.

 2. For **CompA-Order and CompA-Attribute evaluations**: